 Model Icon: An image representing the current model.
-It is configured from section Model setup (Std &
+It is configured from section Model setup (Std & Adv GUI).
+Pressing the icon will take you to that page.

-Adv GUI).

 Trims: The trim display can be configured to show up to 10 different horizontal and vertical trims.